THE MUDDLE FAMILIES

 Thomas and Alice had four children, all born in Romford registration district in Essex.
 The first three were triplets, who were born soon after their marriage, and who all died as babies; the fourth, a daughter, was born the following year.

 Alice died a few weeks after the birth of their fourth child, at the age of 37, her death being registered in Romford registration district during the 3rd quarter of 1926.
 Thomas probably then returned to Danehill in Sussex with his young daughter.
-Thomas died at Danehill, at the age of 80, and he was buried in All Saints Churchyard at Danehill on 22 January 1955.
+Thomas died at Danehill, at the age of 80, and he was buried in the Churchyard of All Saints at Danehill on 22 January 1955.
 When his daughter married at Danehill in 1960 Thomas was described as having been an engineer.

 Thomas and Alice’s eldest child, one of triplets, was Eliza B Muddle whose birth was registered in Romford registration district in Essex during the 2nd quarter of 1925.
 Eliza died while still a baby, her death being registered in Romford registration district during the 4th quarter of 1925.